CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 published: true
 ---

 _Short tutorial on using technologies like Django, Docker, Nginx and Postgres.
-Used Django backend to create a REST API with a simple CRUD functionality on a local postgres database instance.
+Used Django backend to create a REST API with a simple CRUD functionality on a local postgres database instance._
 **Note**: This tutorial requires you to have basic knowledge of python and linux commands.

 ---

-## BASIC THEORY
+## BACKGROUND

 ![Theory image]({{site.baseurl}}/images/Screenshot from 2021-01-18 20-10-37.png)
 <p style="color:gray;">Lorem ipsum...</p>